ElectroGamesDev/Cryonic-Engine/README.md

 # Cryonic Engine

-Cryonic is a simple & flexible 3D game engine designed to facilitate game development with a focus on simplicity and flexibility.
+Cryonic Engine is a simple & flexible 3D game engine designed to facilitate game development with a focus on simplicity and flexibility.

 ## Features